engineering-collaboration/book/docs/book/anatomy-of-a-code-change/testing/testing-in-production.md

 ---
-title: Testing in production
+title: Testing in Production
 description: Testing does not end once our software is deployed.
 Since our production deployment varies from our test environment, we either test in production or live a lie.
 ---

-# Testing in production
+# Testing in Production

 The vast majority of tests focus on pre-production validation, specifically using tests to ensure that the software is of sufficient quality before deploying it into production.
 Test outcomes influence the decision on whether our software should be deployed.